 Learn how to create great social media content

-One of the big mistakes we can make, is to measure our social media success by how many likes we get or how many followers we have.
+One of the big mistakes we can make when we use Social Media to grow our business or boost our online profile, is to measure our success by how many likes we get or how many followers we have.

-But creating content is not about self-promotion or building your brand, it’s about putting content out that supports others, so it’s time to forget about all these vanity metrics.
+But creating great online content is not just about self-promotion or building your brand, it’s also about putting content out that can help or support others, so it’s time to forget about all these vanity metrics.

 Our recent blog on growing your coaching business was very popular, so now we show you how to grow your social network, generate meaningful connections and effortlessly create great social media content that delivers more than just likes and followers.